-- 14.6.13 European eel is a catadromous migratory species, whose spawning occurs in the Sargasso Sea where the adults subsequently die.
+14.6.13 European eel is a catadromous migratory species, whose spawning occurs in the Sargasso Sea where the adults subsequently die.
 The newly hatched larvae, known as leptocephali, are transported to the continental shelf of the North Atlantic by the prevailing currents of the Gulf Stream, where they metamorphose into the life stage of glass eel and subsequently, in freshwater and coastal waters become pigmented 'elvers' (Aerestrup et al., 2009; Potter and Dare, 2003).
-Eels migrate upstream into freshwater predominately during spring but may continue to do so until early Autumn (ICES, 2010).
+Glass eels travel across shelf seas, using tidal stream transport, rising in the water column when the tide travels inwards, and settling to the bottom as the tide returns seawards (Creutzberg, 1961 McCleave and Kleckner, 1982; cited in Heessen et al., 2015).
+Eels migrate upstream into freshwater predominately during spring but may continue to do so until early Autumn (Heessen et al., 2015; ICES, 2010).
 Once within freshwater habitats, eels remain for five to 15 years, transforming into yellow eels and then finally to silver eels when they begin their downstream migration through rivers and estuaries towards spawning grounds, predominately between August and December (Behrmann-Godel and Eckmann, 2003; Tesch, 2003; Chadwick et al., 2007).
 Spawning occurrs mainly in spring (Righton et al., 2016).
-However, it must be noted that some eels do not migrate into freshwater but instead inhabit estuaries as 'elvers' and yellow eels before returning to spawning grounds. - 14.6.14 Throughout England, European eels are present in almost all rivers, although in recent years their numbers have dramatically declined.
+However, it must be noted that some eels do not migrate into freshwater but instead inhabit estuaries as 'elvers' and yellow eels before returning to spawning grounds.

+- 14.6.14 Throughout England, European eels are present in almost all rivers, although in recent years their numbers have dramatically declined.
 This has resulted in European eels being listed as 'critically endangered' on the IUCN Red List since 2008.
 There are multiple reasons for the decline of European eel numbers, including barriers to migration, hydropower turbines, loss of wetland, and the introduction of the parasitic nematode Anguillicola crassus (UK BAP, 2012).
 The River Tees Barrage has the potential to act as a barrier but has built opportunities for the migration of glass eels into its design, although the escapement of adult silver eels around the barrage is unknown. - 14.6.15 The current population size and distribution of European eels in the River Tees is unknown.
-However, European eel have been reported in Environment Agency TraC surveys in the River Tees (see Diagram 14B-16), with a total of 178 individuals found in total across all surveys.
+However, European eel have been reported in Environment Agency TraC surveys in the River Tees (see Figure 14B-20), with a total of 178 individuals found in total across all surveys.
 The majority of European eel were recorded in the upper reaches of the River Tees.
 Only three individuals of European eel were recorded in TraC surveys in the River Tees, exhibiting a total length of 280 mm (2008), 282 mm (2008), and 625 mm (2004).
 These fish were all recorded in the lower reaches of the River Tees.

-Diagram 14B-16: Total fish counts for European eel (Anguilla anguilla), in Environment Agency (2019a) TraC surveys in the three reaches of the River Tees.
+Figure 14B-20: Total fish counts for European eel (Anguilla anguilla), in Environment Agency (2019a) TraC surveys in the three reaches of the River Tees.